Written By: Chloe Wilson, BSc(Hons) Physiotherapy

-Nice times out of ten, the best place to start is with knee strengthening exercises.
+If you are suffering from knee pain, then nine times out of ten, the best place to start is with knee strengthening exercises.
 In virtually every case of knee pain, there will be some weakness in the muscles surrounding and supporting the knee joint.
-I have split the exercises for knee pain into different stages and given advice of how to progress as your muscle strength improves.
+Simple strengthening exercises help to combat that.

+Strengthening exercises should come first.
 If you carry out stretches without first strengthening the knee, you can actually cause more knee problems as you are taking away your body’s support structure making the knee less stable and putting more force through it.

-Start with a low number of repetitions on day 1, and stop – don’t be tempted to do more.
-Sometimes, it can take a few hours for post exercise fatigue/discomfort to settle in.
+Start with a low number of repetitions of each knee exercise on day 1 and then stop – don’t be tempted to do more.
+Sometimes, it can take a few hours for post exercise fatigue and discomfort to settle in.
 If the next day everything feels fine, next time increase the number of repetitions by 1 or 2.
 Then wait 24 hours and see how you feel.

 I also recommend checking out the Getting The Most out of Knee Exercises section for top tips on how to ensure the best results.

 Want to get going with exercises that are right for you?
-Choose from the following knee exercise plans.
+Choose from the following knee exercise plans:

-Remember, if you are suffering from knee pain or are about to start on a new exercise programme, always make sure you consult a doctor first.
+Remember, if you are suffering from knee pain or are about to start on a new knee exercise programme, always make sure you consult a doctor first.